mhrsntrk/qroxy/README.md

 # OVERVIEW

 "qroxy" name is originated from concatenating "qr code" and "proxy" words, it will hopefully give idea of the project overview.
-In plain English it is a dynamic QR code generator REST API with a connected mongoDB to store routes.
+In plain English, it is a dynamic QR code generator REST API with a connected mongoDB to store routes.

 [Live Demo](https://mhrsntrk.com/swissknife/qroxy)